skunal1989/WebdriverLiveProject/README.md

-Automation Framework and now adding a new feature
+Automation Framework and now adding a new feature for the second feature